ur-whitelab/nmrdata/README.md

 # Data for NMR GNN

-This contains the parsing scripts and data used for the NMR GNN model.
+This contains the parsing scripts and data used for our [GNN chemical shift predictor model](https://github.com/ur-whitelab/nmrgnn).

 ## Install